Fields in Trust

 Fields in Trust and The City of Edinburgh Council join forces to protect green spaces for good

-Posted in Protection Successes on 9th February 2023
+Posted in Protection successes on 9th February 2023

 A reception at the Scottish Parliament last night focused on the need to protect more of Edinburgh's green spaces for good and asked local businesses and communities across the capital to get involved to help this happen.